 Penalties Once you have received the loan do your best to pay it back as quickly as possible.
 But this early payment might invite a pre-payment clause.

 Banks make their money off the interest they charge and the sooner you pay back a loan the less money you will have to pay in interest.
 When it comes to Home loans, penalties are binding, like if you chose to pay up your entire money before the tenure, a Pre-payment penalty is charged.
 So you should know about such penalties beforehand to avoid future misunderstanding between you and the bank.

 Disclaimer: Information is sourced from respective Banks websites.
-We don't provide Loans on our own but ensures your information is sent to bank/agent which you have opted for.
+We don't provide Loans on our own but ensures your information is sent to bank/agent which you have opted for and we do not charge any fee from our customers.
 We don't do short term loans.
 Deal4loans has no sales team on its own and we just help you to compare loans .All loans are on discretion of the associated Banks/Agents.
 Read More